SovereignCloudStack/website/_i18n/en/home/forum-scs.md

    The companies also contribute financially, enabling the OSBA thus to hire staff to ensure effective coordination and meaningful evolution happens.
    Job offers are available on the [OSBA page](https://osb-alliance.de/jobs).
-   The forum SCS-Standards has an own [web page](https://www.sovereigncloudstack.org/).
 2. Naturally, the SCS Community continues to exist beyond the formalized standardization work in the forum SCS-Standards.
 The development of the of the software (last not least in the github organizations [SCS](https://github.com/SovereignCloudStack)